kshootmania/ksm-chart-format/ksh_format.md

         - "`166`"
             - The separator of "`layer`" is changed to "`;`".
                 - "`/`" is no longer treated as a separator.
-                - This change enables to use a relative path for "`layer`".
+                - This change enables the use of a relative path for "`layer`".
         - "`167`"
             - The top lane zoom behavior is updated (from a simple move to a 3D rotation).
             - The lane zoom values are not restricted between -300 and 300.